dartmouth-cs98/18w-si32/api/README.md

 You'll need a Mongo server and a Redis server.
 Be sure to set the .env variables to point at those servers.

-To push the API code to a Heroku instance: from within this directory, run `heroku container:push web -a APPNAME` to deploy to the application at APPNAME.
+To push the API code to a Heroku instance: from within this directory, run `heroku container:push web -a APPNAME`, followed by `heroku container:release web -a APPNAME` to deploy to the application at APPNAME.

 At present, the live Heroku app is `lit-mountain-10578` and the dev one is `si32-dev`.